jorgebucaran/hyperapp/docs/api/text.md

 ### `content`

 While `content` can technically be anything, what will actually be used for the content of the VDOM element will be the stringified version of `content`.
-So, using actual strings and numbers makes a lot of sense but using arrays will probably be formatted in a way you don’t want and objects won’t work well at all.
+So, using actual strings and numbers makes a lot of sense but using arrays will probably be formatted in a way you don't want and objects won't work well at all.